 Help Zooniverse spot modern day slavery from space by volunteering remotely.

 Before your next vacation or travel adventure, take the time to learn about the Tourism Child-Protection Code of Conduct.

-Having a bbq this holiday season?
-Make sure your using fair trade ingredients!
+Planning a bbq this summer?
+Make sure you're using fair trade items!

 Planning a beach trip this year?
 Make sure it is fair trade!

 Honor the celebration of Juneteenth by becoming a modern day abolitionist.

 Celebrate Father’s Day this weekend by giving fair trade gifts!